0bob0/TAFE-C-/README.md

 <br>

 Here we see that we start off by declaring the variable `i` as an `integer`, however we dont assign it a value just yet.
 In the next line we use a new function called `Console.Write();`, what does this do?
-It's the same as `Console.WriteLine();` however instead of outputting the text on a serparate line it creates it on the current line.
+Its the same as `Console.WriteLine();` however instead of outputting the text on a serparate line it creates it on the current line.
 This will make more sense when you compare the two in action. `i = int.Parse(Console.ReadLine());` is essentially 2 lines of code combined into 1 single line, the first bit being `int.Parse();` and the second being `Console.ReadLine();`. `Console.ReadLine();` allows the user to type into the terminal window and by assigning the function a value allows you to take what the user writes and assign it to that said variable. (eg, `i = Console.ReadLine();`).
 The other part of the code takes what the user inputs and turns it into an integer, by default anything a user enters is counted as a string.
 So in order to do any math with it we must first convert it to an integer, this is done by the `int.Parse()` function.
 So by incorperating both these functions into a single line of code `i = int.Parse(Console.ReadLine));` we take the users intput, turn it into a string, and assign it to the variable `i`.

 <br>